Are Bonus Annuities A Good Deal?

 Because this is a bonus annuity, it may include higher surrender charges, longer surrender charge periods, lower caps, higher spreads, or other restrictions that are not included in similar annuities that don’t offer a bonus.

 There are no exceptions to this.
 A true bonus that only increases cash value will come with much lower growth potential, much like the story above about fixed annuities 20 years ago.
 Fixed indexed annuities are no different.
-In some cases the bonus is available to use for free withdrawals and other times there is a long vesting schedule.
+In some cases the bonus is available to use for free withdrawals and at other times there is a long vesting schedule.
 I have a client who bought a bonus annuity from someone else nearly 12 years ago.
 The surrender period was only ten years but the vesting period for the bonus is 16 years.
 It essentially added six years to the surrender term.
 Buyer beware – there’s always something more to an annuity that includes a bonus.

 But, rising interest rates is where this really gets interesting.
 Fixed annuities have better guarantees, indexed annuities have higher growth potential and bonuses are getting bigger but they still mean the same thing.
 Along with better interest rates right now you’re going to see a lot of tomfoolery in this market.
 People have been debating this with me recently and it’s kind of like a kid telling me that Santa Claus is real.
 I learned all this a long time ago and misunderstanding reality in this case can damage your retirement plans, while believing in a mythical gift giver is fun and relatively harmless.